Patient education: Dilated cardiomyopathy (Beyond the Basics)

 Patient level information — UpToDate offers two types of patient education materials.

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Hypertrophic cardiomyopathy in adults (The Basics)
+Patient education: Hypertrophic cardiomyopathy in adults (The Basics)